ingararntzen/timingdocs/docs/source/events.rst

 Execution
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-When an event is triggered event callbacks are not invoked directly, but immediately after the current task has been completed.
-This is achieved using using ``Promise.then()``.
+When an event is triggered, the execution of event callbacks are always decoupled using ``Promise.then()``.
 This avoids nested invocation of event callbacks which may be confusing and hard to debug.

 This